-Cub Scouts, Boy Scouts, and Venturers are different markets.
+Cub Scouts, Scouts, Sea Scouts, and Venturers are different markets.
 They have different needs and interests.
-Promotion of Venturing camps should be planned for teenagers and their Advisors.
+Promotion of Venturing/Sea Scouting camps should be planned for teenagers and their Advisors/Skippers.

-- Have you promoted the coed aspect of Venturing? - Does your promotion look and sound like teenagers rather than Boy Scouts or Cub Scouts? - Do you emphasize the variety of activity as a strength of Venturing? - Do your text and pictures reflect how Venturers can enjoy the camping experience with their friends?
-Friends are a crucial element of teenage development. - Do you mention that Venturers will have a choice of activities in which they plan to participate?
+- Have you promoted the coed aspect of Venturing/Sea Scouting? - Does your promotion look and sound like teenagers rather than Scouts or Cub Scouts? - Do you emphasize the variety of activity as a strength of Venturing/Sea Scouting? - Do your text and pictures reflect how Venturers/Sea Scouts can enjoy the camping experience with their friends?
+Friends are a crucial element of teenage development. - Do you mention that Venturers/Sea Scouts will have a choice of activities in which they plan to participate?

 - Does the camp provide for different levels of participation?
-For example, some Venturers have never rappelled and would like to learn the basics.
-Others have a high level of expertise and want a more ambitious experience. - Have you given your Venturing camp an exciting and unique name? - Will your budget allow a direct mailing to all registered Venturers and leaders? - Do you plan to produce a crew promotion kit that targets Venturing officers? - Are you using your Venturing Officers Association as a promotional instrument?
+For example, some Venturers/Sea Scouts have never rappelled and would like to learn the basics.
+Others have a high level of expertise and want a more ambitious experience. - Have you given your Venturing/Sea Scouting camp an exciting and unique name? - Will your budget support a direct mailing to all registered Venturers/Sea Scouts and leaders? - Do you plan to produce a crew/ship promotion kit that targets Venturing/Sea Scouting officers? - Are you using your Venturing Officers Association as a promotional instrument?
 Youth-to-youth promotion is better than adult-for-youth promotion. - Are you committed to offering a quality camping/ high-adventure experience for your teens?